office of international programs

 Often regarded as the cradle of western civilization, Greece is rich in history and a long-standing respect for the human mind.

-BC students wishing to study in Greece have the opportunity to study at the American College of Thessaloniki (ACT), located in Northern Greece, offering students true Greek culture and an authentic immersive experience.
+BC students wishing to study in Greece have the opportunity to study at the American College of Greece (ACG), located in Athens, offering students true Greek culture and an authentic immersive experience.

 Approved External Programs